jitsi/skynet/docs/summaries_module.md

 # Skynet Summaries Module

 Extracts summaries and action items from a given text.
-The service can be deployed to use either vllm or llama.cpp.
+The service can be deployed to use either vllm or Ollama.
 It is split into two sub-modules: `summaries:dispatcher` and `summaries:executor`.

 `summaries:dispatcher` will do CRUD for jobs with a Redis installation, while `summaries:executor` performs the actual inference.
 They can both be enabled at the same time or deployed separately.